ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 - s: The string to extract substring from.
 [String](../../sql-reference/data-types/string.md).
 - delim: The character to split.
 [String](../../sql-reference/data-types/string.md).
-- index: The number of occurrences of the delimiter to count before extracting the substring.
-If index is positive, everything to the left of the final delimiter (counting from the left) is returned.
-If index is negative, everything to the right of the final delimiter (counting from the right) is returned.
+- count: The number of occurrences of the delimiter to count before extracting the substring.
+If count is positive, everything to the left of the final delimiter (counting from the left) is returned.
+If count is negative, everything to the right of the final delimiter (counting from the right) is returned.
 [UInt or Int](../data-types/int-uint.md)

 **Example**